shubhvarshney/IIT-ITMD-361-Project3/README.md

-# IIT-ITMD-361-Project2
+# IIT-ITMD-361-Project3
-In this project, I will update my three Github pages with css to style the pages and not keep them like the default browsing.
-The first one will be my professional resume.
-The second one will be my favorite food items.
-And the third one will be my favorite music and singers.
-There will still be no Javascript.
+In this project, I will add a fourth html page with a map, add an image slider in one of my pages, and practice responsive design with media queries.